gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app.

-Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters and group keying material, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters and group keying material, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

 ## Retrieval of Group Keying Material and Sender ID ## {#ssec-updated-and-individual-key}